 Misting systems or fogging can effectively reduce mosquito populations.
 Spraying insecticides into the environment may harm other insects, so they should only be used when really needed.

 Wear long-sleeved shirts, trousers, socks, and even netting for your head.
 You can also wear repellent-treated clothing.
 Treat any uncovered area with repellent, and pay special attention to your feet and ankles.
 Some mosquitoes prefer this area of your body.

 Mosquito Traps and Bug Zappers

-Buy a mosquito trap.
-These require on-going maintenance and expense.
+Buy a carbon dioxide mosquito trap.
+These require ongoing maintenance and expense.
 They can catch many mosquitoes, but you will probably need other protection forms as they won’t eliminate all mosquitoes.